noseka1/openshift-auto-upi/README.md

 > :exclamation: Red Hat support cannot assist with problems with this repo.

 Installing OpenShift 4 on user-provided-infrastructure by hand is a rather tedious job.
-In order to save the effort, *openshift-auto-upi* provides a set of Ansible scripts that automate the OpenShift UPI deployment by implementing the steps described in [Installing a cluster on any platform](https://docs.openshift.com/container-platform/4.7/installing/installing_platform_agnostic/installing-platform-agnostic.html).
+In order to save the effort, *openshift-auto-upi* provides a set of Ansible scripts that automate the OpenShift UPI deployment by implementing the deployment steps described in [Installing a cluster on any platform](https://docs.openshift.com/container-platform/4.7/installing/installing_platform_agnostic/installing-platform-agnostic.html).

 > *openshift-auto-upi* is great for situations where the IPI installation method is not flexible enough and on the other hand the UPI installation is too tedious.